-6 DISC CD/DVD CHANGER (RDV) - IF EQUIPPED
+6 DISC CD/DIGITAL VIDEO DISC (DVD) CHANGER

-The Rear Seat Audio/Video System allows passengers to listen to a CD or DVD from the 6 disc CD/DVD changer through wireless headphones, while the front seat passengers listen to either AM/FM, Cassette or CDs from the radio speakers.
+The Rear Seat Audio/Video System allows passengers to listen to a CD or DVD from the 6 disc CD/DVD changer through the headphones, while the front seat passengers listen to either AM/FM, Cassette or CDs from the radio.
 A remote control is provided for functions such as changing tracks or DVD functions, as well as selecting discs loaded in the 6 disc CD/DVD changer while listening to the Rear Audio/Video System.